Hotel Nacional (album)

-Hotel Nacional is the eleventh studio album by Bosnian singer-songwriter Dino Merlin.
-It was released on 20 June 2014 by Dino Merlin's independent label Magaza and Croatia Records as the follow up to his 10th studio album Ispočetka (2008).
-Production of the album was led by Dino himself alongside Yoad Nevo, Richard Niles, Baby Dooks, Marcos Ubeda, Gunnar Norden and longtime collaborators Mahir Sarihodžić and Mahir Beathouse.
+Hotel Nacional is the sixth solo studio album by Bosnian singer-songwriter Dino Merlin.
+It was released on 20 June 2014 by his independent label Magaza and Croatia Records as the follow-up to his album Ispočetka, released in 2008.
+Production of the album was led by Dervišhalidović himself alongside Yoad Nevo, Richard Niles, Baby Dooks, Marcos Ubeda, Gunnar Norden and longtime collaborators Mahir Sarihodžić and Mahir Beathouse.

-Upon release the album debuted at number 8 on the Billboard World Albums Chart making it the only album of its kinds to be featured on this list from the region.
-The subsequent Hotel Nacional World Tour attracted more than 750,000 people during four years of running, an unprecedent feat in the touring industry of south-east Europe.
+Upon release the album debuted at number 8 on the Billboard World Albums chart, making it the only album from the region to be featured on the chart.
+The subsequent Hotel Nacional World Tour attracted more than 750,000 people during four years of running, an unprecedented feat in the touring industry of Southeastern Europe.

 Background

 After completing the tour Ispočetka promoting his 10th studio album of the same name which sold over 700.000 tickets during the course of 4 years, Dino Merlin took a break from music and performing.
 The hiatus lasted for around 18 months during which most of the recording for the new album took place.

-In several interviews Dino described his songwriting process as being "organic" meaning that Dino, unlike many others, never consciously starts writing a song, instead he waits for "the song to come to him".
-Hence, the time it takes for Dino to finish a song takes considerably longer in comparison to other songwriters.
-In some cases, as in the songs Ispočetka and Hotel Nacional, it took Dino years to finally finish them.
-The amount of time it takes for Dino's songs to come to fruition was evident with Hotel Nacional as it took almost 6 years to write all the songs for the album.
+In several interviews Dervišhalidović described his songwriting process as being "organic" meaning that Dino, unlike many others, never consciously starts writing a song, instead he waits for "the song to come to him".
+Hence, the time it takes for him to finish a song takes considerably longer in comparison to other songwriters.
+The amount of time it takes for Dino's songs to write songs was evident with the album as it took almost 6 years to write all the songs for the album.

-On 16 June 2011 Dino Merlin released the single Undo.
-The song marked a turning point in Dino's artistic expression.
-Critics as well as the audience remarked that the song was unlike any other Dino Merlin produced during his career as it featured a very modern arrangement, with electronic, alternative rock and dubstep elements.
+On 16 June 2011, Dervišhalidović released the single Undo.
+Critics as well as the audience remarked that the song was unlike any other he had produced during his career as it featured a very modern arrangement, with electronic, alternative rock and dubstep elements.
 The song was later included in the album.
 Because it was released before the other singles and because it also reliably represented the new sound of the upcoming album, Undo served as the album's de facto first unofficial single.

 Recording

 Sarajevo

-Recording of the album took place in Dino's studio in his hometown of Sarajevo in the neighborhood of Ilidža with his longtime collaborators Mahir Beathouse and Mahir Sarihodžić.
+Recording of the album took place in Dervišhalidović's studio in his hometown of Sarajevo in the neighborhood of Ilidža with his longtime collaborators Mahir Beathouse and Mahir Sarihodžić.
 In Sarajevo, most of the demo tracks and the album's initial sound was created during the period of two years.
 Sessions occurred irregularly, which was in line with Dino's timing of songwriting, with some sessions lasting up to a couple of weeks and then followed by a hiatus of several months.